• Skip to main content

 Renee Goerger

-Inspired by one of my favorite candies, these Take 5 Cookies are packed full of chocolate, caramel, peanut butter, and pretzels.
+Inspired by one of my favorite candy bars Take 5 Cookies are packed full of chocolate, caramel, peanut butter, and pretzels.
 They're crispy on the outside and slightly chewy in the center.
-YUM!!

 Calories 92 kcal